Yeabumans/Data-Analytics-Portfolio/Retail_Sales_Analysis/README.md

 This project analyzes retail sales data to determine revenue, returns, and customer buying trends

 Objectives:
-Calculate total revenue
+Calculate total revenue,
-Track Monthly Sales Performance
-Identify top-selling items and trends by country Analyze the return rate of products
+track Monthly Sales Performance, identify top-selling items and trends by country, analyze the return rate of products

 Power BI Visualization :
-The key elements in the dashboard include
+the key elements in the dashboard include;
-Sales by country
+Sales by country,
-Top products by revenue
+top products by revenue,
-Return Rate Analysis
+return Rate Analysis,
-Monthly sales performance
+monthly sales performance,
-Sales Vs Returns by Country
+sales Vs Returns by Country